iadiraj/iadiraj/README.md

 </p>

 # 💫 About Me:
-Aspiring Software Developer with entry-level proficiency in iOS and Backend Development.
-Learning to build innovative software solutions using Swift & Java, ready to kickstart my career in tech.
+Aspiring Software Developer with entry-level proficiency in Springboot Development and DevOps.
+Learning to build innovative software solutions, and ready to kickstart my career in tech.
 I'm excited to learn from industry experts, collaborate on projects, and contribute to cutting-edge developments.

-𝐓𝐞𝐜𝐡𝐧𝐢𝐜𝐚𝐥 𝐒𝐤𝐢𝐥𝐥𝐬:
-Java, SpringBoot, Swift, SwiftUI, Git

-𝐖𝐡𝐚𝐭 𝐒𝐞𝐭𝐬 𝐌𝐞 𝐀𝐩𝐚𝐫𝐭:
+Technical Skills:
+• Java
+• Spring Boot
+• GitLab
+• Docker
+• NGINX
+• CI/CD
+• Git

+What Sets Me Apart:
-Thrilled about the opportunities and challenges around building software that allow me to use my proficiency with Java & Swift.
-My ability to adapt and learn tools efficiently allows me to stay ahead in a fast-paced industry, delivering solutions that impact the world.
+Excited about the opportunities and challenges around building impactful software.
+My ability to adapt quickly and learn new tools enables me to stay ahead in a fast-paced industry, delivering solutions that make a difference.

-Driven to apply the knowledge gained during my academic journey.
+Driven to apply the knowledge gained throughout my academic journey.
 Do you relate to my story, or want to know more about my background?
-I'd love to connect with you on LinkedIn @iadiraj!📧 You can also reach me at developer.rajaditya@gmail.com
+Let’s connect on LinkedIn!📧 You can also reach me at developer.rajaditya@gmail.com

 ## 🌐 Socials: